LOVB Pro: Broadcasting

 On May 9, 2024, LOVB and ESPN announced an international media rights agreement that would see 10 matches broadcast on ESPN networks and an additional 18 streamed on ESPN+ in the United States for the 2025 season.
-Alongside ESPN, Women's Sports Network, a free ad-supported streaming network, would air 16 matches, most of which were Saturday doubleheaders.
+Alongside ESPN, Women's Sports Network, a free ad-supported streaming television (FAST) network, would air 16 matches, most of which were Saturday doubleheaders.
 Another streaming service, DAZN, also aired 16 matches both in the U.S. and globally.

 Outside the U.S., 28 LOVB matches in 2025 aired on ESPN networks in Brazil, Canada, the Caribbean, Mexico, Dominican Republic, Central America, Spanish-speaking South America, Australia, New Zealand and the Pacific Islands.
 SPOTV also aired all 60 LOVB matches to audiences in Southeast Asia.

-On September 16, 2025, LOVB announced a multi-year deal with Versant, a company soon to be spun off from NBCUniversal, that would see Versant's USA Network air an exclusive "Match of the Week" on Wednesday nights beginning with the 2026 season, as well as LOVB's playoff and championship matches.
-ESPN would also continue as an incumbent rightsholder.
+For the 2026 season, ESPN returned as a broadcaster for 28 matches.
+In addition, LOVB reached an agreement with USA Network to broadcast Wednesday night matches, the LOVB Playoffs and the LOVB Championships.
+The remaining matches 22 matches will stream on FAST network Victory+.